fatiherikli/fatiherikli.github.io/README.rst

 The database rights (
    such as those arising under the
+   Directive 96 /9 /
-   Directive 96/9/ (EC of the European Parliament and of the Council of 11 March 1996) )
+   EC of the European Parliament and of the Council of 11 March 1996 )

 on the legal protection of databases, and under any national implementati